 The Bible, including Counselors, teach people to live each day with an attitude of gratitude, which has the power to transform one’s life and begin to experience the wonder and beauty of living in the present, rather then living in the failure of the past or the expectation of the future, which may never be the way one wants it to be.
 Becoming mindful of your present life, choosing to enjoy each moment, is healthy and restorative.

-Birding has helped teach me to appreciate what is rather than be gloomy about what I expected as what could be, or even what we may demand, what should be, which leads to anger and frustration, because we choose to think we do not have control over all our life aspects.
-The bird I am looking for may not be there when I explore an area, but I have learned to let that go, and enjoy what is there, and be thankful just for the opportunity to get out in the fresh air and the beauty of Creation.
+Birding has helped teach me to appreciate what is, rather than be gloomy about what I expected or what could be, or even unrealistically may be deceived into believing, what should be, which leads to anger and frustration, because we do not have control over all our life aspects.
+The bird I am looking for may not be there when I explore an area, but I have learned to let that go saying to myself: “That’s what it is” and enjoy what is there, and be thankful just for the opportunity to get out in the fresh air and the beauty of Creation.
 This harks back to Bible verse quoted above, which reminds us to let God lead our life, rather than try to unsuccessfully force our own way, only to become anxious, angry, frustrated and disappointed.
 Take a look at what Jesus Christ said in the parable he told in Luke 12:16-21

 4. Learn to View Your Life in Seasons, as the Birds Do.

 Birds readily adjust to the changing seasons.
 Seasons exist to bring the changes needed for the variety required in life.
-There are two kinds of seasons in life: Seasons which refer to the cyclic changes of Spring, Summer, Autumn and Winter as well as the seasons of activity and change that take place in the life of the bird/us.
+There are two kinds of seasons in life: Seasons which refer to the cyclic changes of Spring, Summer, Autumn and Winter, as well as, the seasons of activity and change that take place in the life of the bird or us.
 This refers to seasons of growth, development, courting, breeding, nesting, training and grieving loss.
 Birds have intelligently adjusted their life to seasons and humbly accept them as part of the normal function of life.

 The Bar-tailed Godwit pictured above have just returned from a 16,000 km, eight day, non stop flight over the Pacific Ocean from Alaska to Australia where it spent our Winter months breeding and feeding in the Northern Hemisphere.
 It has returned to Australia to avoid the harsh Alaskan Winter and enjoy the warmth of our Australian Summer.
 Each year these birds migrate about 32,000 km flying between Alaska and Australia, and they do not complain or refuse to make the journey unless they are juvenile or have some physical impediment.
 When I see my life as a series of changing seasons, I can calmly and peacefully adjust.
 The wisest man King Solomon, explained this concept in his wisdom writings in the Bible: